Glossary

 Power is usually the electrical rating (Watts).
 The intensity of a device e.g. a 3 kW (3,000 watt) electric heater, or 100w bulb (using 100w or electricity).

 I personally don’t like the use of ‘power’ to describe heat from a radiator.
-I would use ‘heat output’ (kW) in that case.
+I would use ‘heat output’ (kW) in that case, and keep ‘power’ for electricity.
+However, both are actually ‘power’.

 Passive Cooling